* MSCI's ACWI hits all-time high, Wall Street slips

 earlier touching a six-year high.

-The Dow Jones industrial average fell 12.2 points, or
+The Dow Jones industrial average fell 25.15 points,

 yields headed back toward historic lows.
 German bund futures

 ticked up 68 points to settle at 146.14.

 The greenback touched a three-week low against a basket of

 currencies at 80.147.
 The euro strengthened to a 10-day

 high against the dollar, while sterling advanced to its

 highest level versus the greenback since October 2008.